Silent Memory Loom is an installation canceling noise, isolating and

 photograph; a patchwork of overlapping room ambiences is created,

-removing ephemeral events from our perception.
-Over the duration of the exhibition, there is an accumulation of these sound fragments.
 Through headphones, a listener can listen to this process, hearing their present environment with a layer of acoustic removal.